Diwali Ritual the Significance Lakshmi-Ganesh Puja - How to Perform & Why it Matters

 Spread a red cloth on a raised platform and place some rice grains in the middle.
 Be mindful that the clothes are clean and new.
 After placing the rice on the cloth, place the idols of Goddess Lakshmi and Lord Ganesh on the grains and place the puja kalash along with them.

-5. Puja and Offerings
+5. Perform the Puja and offerings

 Begin the puja by lighting a camphor and some incense sticks.
 Offer the first prayer to Lord Ganesha and then worship Goddess Lakshmi as is the tradition of Diwali.
 Chant mantras and sing aartis for both the deities and offer flowers, batashas, betel leaves, fruits, sweets, etc to them.